I saw her. There she was. Stuffed under the pile of shopping bags. So unlike her. I smiled.

 Oh!
 She turns, waves her hand and quickly bolts out of the place.
 I can’t feel my legs.
 I feel my support marched out, paced out of my life.
 I come back inside and sit at the same place.
 Still in shock, still trying to turn the clock back.
 Just for once.
 Please, Lord, You can’t be this harsh.
 I blew my only chance.

-It starts drizzling.
+It starts to drizzle.
 I look around the world as a hazy scene.
 As if I can’t see or hear anything but then I see her again.
 She looks lost.
 Did she come back for me?
 Shall I go for her?
 But she’s getting married and I don’t want to confuse her now.
 She must have found an amazing partner for sure.
 Shall I ruin that for her?
 Chuck it!
 This is the only chance I have.

 I can get all my answers once I confront her.
 She’s slowly turning around when I hold her hand and ask “Are you getting married?
 When?”